Dryer Not Heating? 7 Easy Fixes To Get It Warm Again

 8 Reasons Why Your Dryer Won’t Heat

-There are several reasons why your dryer won’t heat.
+There are several reasons why your dryer won’t produce any heat.
 These include:

 #1 The Dryer Vent Is Clogged